andrasq/node-qfifo/README.md

 ## Limitations

-File locking is missing from nodejs, so this rewrite of the quicklib Quick_Fifo_File only supports single-reader, single-writer use cases, but with evented services that might be enough.
+- QFifos are inherently single-reader, the reader owns the fifo.
+- Concurrent writes are not supported (file locking is missing from nodejs).
+  This differs from the quicklib Quick_Fifo_File that QFifo was based on.

 Api